JMarkstrom/fido2-tools-collection/README.md

 ## Registry keys
 The [file](https://github.com/JMarkstrom/fido/blob/main/Enable-Security-Key-Logon.reg) `Enable-Security-Key-Logon.reg` contains a registry key that will enable security key logon on Windows 10 & Windows 11.

-The [file](https://github.com/JMarkstrom/fido/blob/main/Disable-PasswordProvider.reg) `Disable-PasswordProvider.reg` contains a registry key that will DISABLE password-based logon on Windows 10 & Windows 11.

 ### Usage
 To use this registry key, download it or save content to file (with .reg extension) and double-click on it.